Call for entries

 Digital entries are all eligible for the Digital Grand Prix.

-Upload requirements: A case study video (.mov or .mp4, under 3mn) and/or a presentation board (RGB, .jpeg, landscape orientation, 300dpi/<24cm wide) are required to explain the work.
+Upload requirements: A case study video (.mov or .mp4, under 3mn) and/or a presentation board (RGB, .jpeg, landscape orientation, >2000px for the longest side) are required to explain the work.
 Optionally, additional images can be uploaded and a URL to the actual project or a landing page can be entered.

 Any commercial under 3mn long that aired on the radio.
 Several Radio entries can be gathered under the same campaign to be judged and win together.